IceCream14800/Haunting-Ground-REM/README.md

-A mod for pcsx2 that plays random effects at a set interval.
+-A mod for pcsx2 that plays random effects at a set interval.
+-Connect to pcsx2, be in-game, start the effects

-Requires: -North American Version (SLUS-21075), -.Net 8.0, -Windows
+-Requires: -North American Version (SLUS-21075), -.Net 8.0, -Windows